sanjay14073/sanjay14073/README.md

 - 👋 Hi, I’m @sanjay14073
 - 👀 I’m interested in ...
-Web as well as app development
+Web as well as app development and am passionate about Ai Ml
 - 🌱 I’m currently learning ...
-Backend Development
+Backend Development in Javascript framework of node,express
 - 💞️ I’m looking to collaborate on ...any projects
 - 📫 How to reach me ...mail me @ sanjay12anna09@gmail.com